cswilson90/tribo/README.md

 }

 commonData {
     BaseURLPath:    string, // The base path of the blog on the server
-    BlogName:    string, // The global name of the blog
+    BlogName:       string, // The global name of the blog BlogDescription string, // The global description of the blog
     PageTitle:      string, // A title for the page to be used as the HTML title }

 postData {
     Title:       string,        // The title of the blog post
     Content:     template.HTML, // The HTML content of the post (in a format compatible with the `html/template` package)
+    Preview:     template.HTML, // The HTML content of the preview of the post
     PublishDate: string         // The publish date of the blog post in "01 Jan 2000" format
     Url:         string         // The direct URL link for the post
     Tags:        [ string ]     // A list of tags attached to the post